 - Financially literate credit union employees can empower members to address their economic challenges.

-- There is up to 70% improved aptitude, behavior, and employee confidence, which can translate into more referrals and even upsells.
+- Up to 70% improved aptitude, behavior, and employee confidence can translate into more referrals and even upsells.

 - Decreased debt, fewer late fees, and less financial stress from both employees and members.